Intentional Spending: Fund What Matters, Cut What Doesn't

 Pull up your bank statement from last month and read it like a stranger would.
 What would they guess you care about?
 For a lot of us, the honest answer is "subscriptions I forgot about, takeout I don't remember, and a $14 thing from a 10 p.m. scroll."
 That gap, between what you say matters and what your money actually funded, is the whole reason intentional spending exists.

 Intentional spending is the practice of deciding, on purpose and in advance, what your money is for, then making your day-to-day choices match that decision.
 It is not about cutting everything to the bone.
-It is about spending generously on the few things that genuinely improve your life and ruthlessly trimming the things that don't.
+It is about spending generously on the few things that improve your life and ruthlessly trimming the things that don't.
 Done right, it usually means you keep the latte and quit the four streaming services you never watch.

 This guide walks through why mindless spending happens, a step-by-step process to flip the script, a real budget example with numbers, the mistakes that trip people up, and a checklist you can use this week.